Skip to content

 Jay Lynn Gomez

 Born in San Bernardino, California to undocumented Mexican immigrants who have since become US citizens, Jay Lynn Gomez (b.
 1986; formerly Ramiro Gomez) briefly attended the California Institute for the Arts before leaving to work as a live-in nanny with a West Hollywood family.
-Informed by her childhood and subsequent time working in the Hollywood Hills, Gomez has since garnered critical acclaim for her work addressing issues of immigration and class division.
-Gomez makes the “invisible” visible through her representations of labor forces which build and maintain the pools, gardens, and mansions of America’s wealthiest classes.
+Witnessing the immigrant labor force that works to maintain the lifestyle of America’s wealthiest classes, Gomez’s artistic practice is founded upon making the “invisible” visible.
+By placing cardboard cut-outs of these domestic workers streetside in front of gilded mansions, her work confronted all walks of life, establishing a practice that can shared and taken by all.
+Imbedding herself with the trans community, she has shifted from anonymity and transience to direct portrayals of herself and fellow queer individuals, defiantly exuberant in the face of social and economic plight.
 In 2016, Gomez was the subject of Domestic Scenes – The Art of Ramiro Gomez, a monograph by Lawrence Weschler, published by Abrams.
 Gomez has been the subject of solo exhibitions at the University of Michigan, Institute for the Humanities, and the West Hollywood Public Library, as part of Pacific Standard Time: LA/LA.
 Her work has been included in group exhibitions at the Museum of Contemporary Art, Chicago, IL; Los Angeles County Museum of Art, Los Angeles, CA; the Smithsonian National Portrait Gallery, Washington, DC; the Denver Art Museum, Denver, CO; the Museum of Fine Arts, Houston, TX; and the Blanton Museum of Art, Austin, TX; among others.
 Her work is in the collections of the Museum of Fine Arts, Boston, MA; Los Angeles County Museum of Art, Los Angeles, CA; the Smithsonian American Art Museum, Washington, DC; the Museum of Fine Arts, Houston, TX; the Museum of Contemporary Art, San Diego, CA; the Crocker Art Museum, Sacramento, CA; and the Museum of Latin American Art, Long Beach, CA; among others.
+Gomez recently held her second solo exhibition with P·P·O·W and was on view in the group show Day Jobs at the Cantor Arts Center at Stanford University, California, CA.

 Jay Lynn Gomez